Many baby boomers spend much time and money trying to reverse the imminent signs of aging and rid themselves of pain, in

 Good News: Assume full responsibility for your own health without pushing the limits too far while young, so these issues can be reversible and preventable.
 Truly, your health and future lies in your own capable hands!
 If you are a middle-aged adult who played hard in your youth, visit your MD, do your on-line research and visit the library to learn how to restore health and vitality.
 Then, work on staying fit and healthy for as long as you possibly.
 In this way, you can milk the magic of all life’s glorious moments throughout your lifespan.

 I am Dakini Devi Bliss, a Certified Tantric Educator, Sacred Intimate and Blissful Bodyworker.

-A lifelong spiritual seeker, I have been formally trained in energetic aura manipulation, Kundalini awakening, Tantric healing, massage therapy, Reiki and Dark Tantra.
+A lifelong spiritual seeker, I have been formally trained in energetic aura manipulation, Kundalini awakening, Tantric healing, healing bodywork therapy, Reiki and Dark Tantra.
 In my multi-disciplined approach, I manipulate sexual energy for the highest good.
 With a background in tantra, kundalini yoga, meditation, qi gong, energy work, sexual psychology and relationship coaching, I employ a unique, rich healing blend for each client.

 My tantra training initiation was a lengthy process extending over several years, including studies in India, to gain the requisite experience to instruct others.
 My spiritually-based practice is ideal for those who wish to embrace a higher, enlightened state and use tantra to create kundalini awakening and a deeper connection to their partner(s).